Simon-Drohsen/Notizen/c#-notizen.md

 * Use documentation to look new things up.

-* How to save char and string values to a variable.
+* Save char and string values to a variable.

 * Use the addition symbol (+) to concatenate strings.